dooguypapua/eKLIPse/README.md

 ```

 ##### -in
+Input alignments could be in BAM or SAM format (require header).
+Single and paired-end sequencing are accepted.

 The input file is a simple tabulated text file like:

 path_bam1 <tab\> title1

 path_bam2 <tab\> title2

-*(Input alignments could be in BAM or SAM format and single or paired-end.)*

 ##### -ref
 eKLIPse accept any mtDNA reference genome in Genbank format.